UKPLab/naacl2019-does-my-rebuttal-matter/README.md

 ```
 > **Abstract:** Peer review is a core element of the scientific
 process, particularly in conference-centered
 fields such as ML and NLP.
-However, only few
+However, only
-studies have evaluated its properties empirically on a large scale.
-Aiming to fill this gap,
+few studies have evaluated its properties empirically.
+Aiming to fill this gap, we present
-we present a review corpus, which contains
-over 4k reviews and 1.2k author responses
+a corpus that contains over 4k reviews and
+1.2k author responses from ACL-2018.
+We
-from a major NLP conference.
-We quantitatively and qualitatively assess the corpus.
-This
-includes a pilot study on paper weaknesses
+quantitatively and qualitatively assess the corpus.
+This includes a pilot study on paper
-given by reviewers and on quality of author
-responses.
-We then focus on the role of the
+weaknesses given by reviewers and on quality of author responses.
+We then focus on
-rebuttal phase, and propose a novel NLP task
+the role of the rebuttal phase, and propose
-to predict after-rebuttal (i.e., final) scores from
-initial reviews and author responses.
-Our results suggest that the final scores can largely
+a novel task to predict after-rebuttal (i.e., final) scores from initial reviews and author responses.
+Although author responses do have
-be explained by the initial scores, challenging
+a marginal (and statistically significant) influence on the final scores, especially for borderline papers, our results suggest that a reviewer’s final score is largely determined by
+her initial score and the distance to the other
+reviewers’ initial scores.
+In this context, we
+discuss the conformity bias inherent to peer
+reviewing, a bias that has largely been overlooked in previous research.
+We hope our
+analyses will help better assess the usefulness
-the usefulness of the rebuttal phase in NLP.
+of the rebuttal phase in NLP conferences

 Contact person: Yang Gao gao@ukp.informatik.tu-darmstadt.de, Steffen Eger, Ilia Kuznetsov